TAGC-NetworkBiology/InteractORF/README.md

 # InteractORF : predictions of human sORF functions from an interactome study

 ## Goal of the repository
-This GitHub repository contains the instructions and material to reproduce the analysis of the interactome form tissue-specific small peptides (sPEPs).
-This project is divided into small segments of analysis, with instructions on how to run each separated analysis.
+This GitHub repository contains the instructions and material to reproduce the analysis of the interactome from tissue-specific small peptides (sPEPs).
+This project is divided into small segments of analysis, with instructions on how to run each step.

-To reproduce the analysis, you have to first, prepare the environments (see "Environment requierement" section below), then execute the analysis step by step (see "Documentation" file in each sub-part of the respository).
+To reproduce the analysis, you have first to prepare the environments (see "Environment requirement" section below), then execute the analysis step by step (see "Documentation" file in each sub-part of the respository).

-## Environment requierement
+## Environment requirement
-Tho run this analysis, python3 and R version 4.4.0 or more are requiered.
+To run this analysis, python3 and R version 4.4.0 or more, are required.
-Third-party softwares such as specific libraries requiered to run the code are specified in the documentetion of each analysis.
+Third-party software such as specific libraries required to run the code are specified in the documentation of each analysis.

 A containerized environment will be available at a later date.